ThePiHut/pir-camera-case/README.md

 **Operating System**
 We recommend the [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) for this project/case, and this guide assumes you have the basic operating system loaded and ready.
+You can also use other systems such as [MotionEyeOS](https://github.com/ccrisan/motioneyeos/wiki) for a live video surveillance style system.

 **Case Asembly**